Camila Cabello: 2021–2023: Cinderella, Familia and The Voice

 Familia debuted at number 10 on the US Billboard 200, marking Cabello's 3rd Top ten album.
 It also debuted at number six in Canada, number nine in the UK, and number four in Spain, the latter marking Cabello's 2nd highest debut there.

 On May 9, 2022, it was announced Cabello would headline the UEFA Champions League Final on May 28.
 On May 28, 2022, Cabello performed "Señorita", "Havana", "Bam Bam" and "Don't Go Yet" during the UEFA Champions League Final opening ceremony.
 The performance is the most viewed video on UEFA's channel.
 After the performance, Cabello subsequently tweeted the spectators were "very rude" for "singing their own teams so loud during our performance" leading to controversy.
 Cabello released 'Road to the UEFA Champion's League Final', a Behind the Scenes look at preparing for the performance, on her YouTube channel.

 On May 15, 2022, Cabello announced via her TikTok account that she would be a coach on the US version of The Voice for its twenty-second season replacing Kelly Clarkson.
 In October 2022, it was confirmed that Cabello would not return for the twenty-third season.

 On July 27, 2022 Stromae released a remix of his song "Mon amour" starring Cabello, with an accompanying music video that is a play on shows like Love Island.
 Cabello provided a verse she recorded in LA and sang in French for the song.
 In September 2022, Cabello departed Epic Records and signed to Interscope Records, a label of Universal Music Group.
 She also released a collaboration with Camilo titled "Ambulancia", which is on Camilo's album De adentro pa afuera.
 In December 2022, Cabello released her third non-album collaboration of 2022, a remix of "Ku Lo Sa" by Oxlade.

 2024–present: C,XOXO

 Camila Cabello performing in Sydney, Australia in August 2025.

 Cabello started teasing her new song "I Luv It" on March 5, 2024.
 It was released on March 27, and it is a collaboration with Playboi Carti.
 Rolling Stone branded the song as the beginning of her "hyperpop" era.
 It is the lead single for her fourth studio album C,XOXO, which was announced on May 6 and released on June 28, 2024.
 She released another single, "He Knows" (featuring Lil Nas X), on May 10.
 The third single, "Hot Uptown", featuring Drake, was released on June 28, 2024.

 A deluxe edition of the album (called Magic City Edition) was released on September 6, 2024, alongside the single "Godspeed".
 Cabello performed the song, as well as the track "June Gloom", at the 2024 MTV Video Music Awards.
+In 2025, Cabello appeared in the Netflix program One Shot with Ed Sheeran, which features Sheeran performing songs as he takes an hour-long trip around Manhattan.
+He is shown having a chance encounter with Cabello, who then drives him around the city while they sing a duet of "Photograph".